pussinboot/curses-calc/README.md

 #curses calc
-simple curses graphic calculator has interpreter for functions
+simple curses graphic calculator with fxn input

 why would you ever use this?